-The Extensible Simple Network Management Protocol (eSNMP) is the SNMP agent architecture for a host machine on the network running Tru64 UNIX or earlier versions of DIGITAL UNIX.
-It includes a master-agent process and multiple related processes containing eSNMP subagents.
-The master-agent performs the SNMP protocol handling and the subagents perform the requested management commands.
-This section assumes you are familiar with the following:
+The Extensible Simple Network Management Protocol (eSNMP) is the SNMP agent architecture for Tru64 UNIX or earlier versions of DIGITAL UNIX.
+It includes a master agent process and multiple related processes containing eSNMP subagents.
+The master agent performs the SNMP protocol handling and the subagents perform the requested management commands.
+This chapter assumes you are familiar with the following: